bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-These decisions form the cornerstones for your architecture.
-They are the foundation for many other detailed decisions or implementation rules.
+"These decisions form the cornerstones for your architecture.
+They are the foundation for many other detailed decisions or implementation rules."

+These decisions are fundamental to creating an architecture that is resilient, scalable, and meets the user's needs and business objectives.
+They provide a framework within which all other architectural and design decisions are made.

 <div class="formalpara-title">